 We ask the experts about the alleged health and weight loss benefits of sipping lemon water.

-Health and wellness influencers have long been singing the praises of a hot cup of lemon water to ‘detoxify’ your liver and kick start weight loss, but will squeezing citrus into your morning cuppa really transform your digestive health and just what are the health benefits of lemon juice?
+Health and wellness influencers have long been extolling the virtues of a warm cup of lemon water to detoxify your liver and kick start weight loss, but what are the real health benefits of squeezing citrus into your morning cuppa?

 Is lemon water good for your skin?

-Lemon juice is often touted as the ultimate health hack for fixing your face.
+Lemon juice is often touted as the ultimate health hack.
 But can sipping on a warm mug of citrus fruits really rejuvenate your skin?

 ‘Lemon contains vitamin C which is really important for our skin.
-It helps to promote collagen production and protects from UV damage,’ says Medlin.
+It helps to promote collagen production and protects from UV damage,’ says Sophie Medlin, registered dietitian and owner at City Dietitians.
 ‘Adding a flavouring to water may also help us to drink more, which is also good for the appearance of your skin.’

 ‘No,’ says Medlin.
 ‘There is some evidence that a very high intake of grapefruit juice may help weight loss in studies with rodents but there is no evidence at all the lemon water has any impact on weight loss or metabolic rate.
 There is no physiological mechanism by which this would happen.’